Since July 2020, some 1.3 mln Ukrainian tourists visit Egypt, about 30 cases of COVID-19 recorded

 There are always places in clinics if necessary, she said.

-Shalaby said that the treatment of tourists from COVID-19 is covered by insurance that tourists purchase.
+Shalaby said that the treatment of tourists for COVID-19 is covered by the Egyptian government, but the tourists can also use insurance funds paying for treatment in Egyptian hospitals.

-Commenting on the issues of vaccination against COVID-19, Shalaby said that Egypt recognizes all vaccines registered in the world, including the Russian Sputnik-V vaccine and documents confirming the completion of the full vaccination course.
+Commenting on the issues of vaccination against COVID-19, Shalaby said that Egypt recognizes all vaccines registered in the world and documents confirming the completion of the full vaccination course.

 She did not rule out that over time, Egypt will be able to offer tourists the opportunity to vaccinate against COVID-19 on commercial terms.